The Negative て形: ~なくて & ~ないで

 Even though my kid is 8, (he/she) still can’t ride (his/her) bicycle without training wheels.

-This usage gives rise to various speech modals in which auxiliary verbs such as ~ください, (polite command), ~くれ (crude command), ~ほしい (wish to the listener), ~もらう (request from the listener), ~おく (leave as) attach.
-In any case, ~ないで’s role is to emphasize that whatever it is “not” happen.
-In the case of commands, the auxiliary can be dropped, leaving ~ないで by itself to serve that role.
+Nuance i gives rise to various speech modals in which auxiliary verbs such as ~ください, (polite command), ~くれ (crude command), ~ほしい (wish to the listener), ~もらう (request from the listener), ~おく (leave as) attach.
+In any case, ~ないで’s role is to emphasize that X does not happen.
+In the case of commands, the auxiliary can be dropped, leaving ~ないで by itself to serve said role.

 Don’t forget next time.